OxygenFramework/Oxygen.jl/README.md

 serve()
 ```

-## Interpolating variables into routes
+## Interpolating variables into endpoints

 You can interpolate variables directly into the paths, which makes dynamically registering routes a breeze